biomedical-cybernetics/LGI-MCL/README.md

 ### nPSO

-This folder contains the scripts to generate the nPSO network: nPSOmdel_networks And corresponding MCL, Infomap and Louvain scripts to run on the nPSO networks.
+This folder contains the scripts to generate the nPSO network: nPSOmdel_networks and corresponding MCL, Infomap and Louvain scripts to run on the nPSO networks.

 ### real

-This folder contains the real networks analyzed in the manuscript And corresponding MCL, Infomap and Louvain scripts to run the simulations
+This folder contains the real networks analyzed in the manuscript and corresponding MCL, Infomap and Louvain scripts to run the simulations

 ### real_perturbed

-This folder contains the perturbed real networks analyzed in the manuscript, both with additional and removed links And corresponding MCL, Infomap and Louvain scripts to run the simulations
+This folder contains the perturbed real networks analyzed in the manuscript, both with additional and removed links and corresponding MCL, Infomap and Louvain scripts to run the simulations

 ## Note